smirarab/ASTRAL/README.template.md

 ASTRAL outputs 100 bootstrapped replicates, then outputs a greedy consensus of the 100 bootstrap replicates, and then outputs one main tree (estimated based on the `best_ml` input) and draws support on this main tree using the 100 bootstrap replicates.

 Also related to bootstrapping are `-r` (to set the number of replicates), `-g` (to enable gene/site resampling), `-s` (to set the seed number).

-### Taxon names:
-Leaves of a gene trees need to have distinct labels; these labels will appear as the leaf names in the species tree by default.
-If the gene trees contain multiple copies of the gene for the same taxa, the current version of ASTRAL is not able to handle the input (something we plant to fix in future), but you can always give different individuals different names and it should run.
+**Note** that by default ASTRAL only performs 100 replicates regardless of the number of replicates in your bootstrapped gene trees.
+If you want to do a different number of replicates, use `-r`.

 ### Memory:
-For big datasets (say more than 100 taxon) increasing the memory available to Java can result in speed up.
-Note that you should give Java only as much as free memory you have available on your machine.
+For big datasets (say more than 100 taxon) increasing the memory available to Java can result in speed ups.
+Note that you should give Java only as much free memory as you have available on your machine.
 So, for example, if you have 3GB of free memory, you can invoke ASTRAL using the following command to make all the 3GB available to Java:

 ```
 java -Xmx3000M -jar __astral.jar__ -i in.tree